 There are a number of stargazing events taking place in Dorset this winter for beginners to learn more about astronomy and star constellations.

 Durlston Country Park near Swanage hosts regular stargazing events at their Observatory along with experts from the Wessex Astronomical Society.
-Events take place on 4 November 2023 and 20 January, 3 February and 17 February 2024.
+Events take place on 4 & 25 January and 1 February 2025.

 Treat yourself to a spa break